dataviscourse/tutorials/lectures/lecture-git.md

 {% highlight bash linenos %}
 $ git checkout draft
 Switched to branch 'draft'
+{% endhighlight %}

-# Let's see if there is something different
+Let's see if there is something different
+{% highlight bash linenos %}
 $ cat demo.txt
 Hello World!
 Are you still spinning?
+{% endhighlight %}

-# No - it's the same!
+No - it's the same!
 Now let's edit.

+{% highlight bash linenos %}
 $ echo "Spinning round and round" >> demo.txt
 $ cat demo.txt
 Hello World!
 Are you still spinning?
 Spinning round and round
+{% endhighlight %}

-# And commit
+And commit

+{% highlight bash linenos %}
 $ git commit -a
 [draft 059daaa] Confirmed, spinning
  1 file changed, 1 insertion(+)
 {% endhighlight %}

-We have now written changes to the new branch, draft.
+We have now written changes to the new branch, `draft`.
 The master branch should remain unchanged.
 Let's see if that's true.

 {% highlight bash linenos %}
-# Now let's switch back to master again
 $ git checkout master
 Switched to branch 'master'